comby-tools/sample-catalog/README.md

 ## Layout

 The `catalogue` folder contains a directory tree of templates.
-Each leaf folder is one rewrite pattern, containing a `match` file, a `rewrite` file, and optionally, a `rule` file.
-The `match` file contents is the match pattern, the `rewrite` file contents the rewrite pattern, and the optional `rule` file starts with a `where ...` rule.
+Each leaf folder is one rewrite pattern, containing the following files.

+  - `match` - contains the match pattern
+  - `rewrite` - the rewrite pattern
+  - `rule` - optional file with a `where ...` rule

 When a directory tree is specified with `comby -templates catalogue`, the `catalogue` directory tree is traversed fully and every rewrite pattern is run against the file in the leaf folders.